hdShang/arxiv-daily/docs/cs-CV/2025-06-06/papers/250605689v1-pts3d-llm-studying-the-impact-of-token-structure-for-3d-scene-unders.md

 ---
 layout: default
-title: Pts3D-LLM: Studying the Impact of Token Structure for 3D Scene Understanding With Large Language Models
+title: "Pts3D-LLM: Studying the Impact of Token Structure for 3D Scene Understanding With Large Language Models"
 ---

 # Pts3D-LLM: Studying the Impact of Token Structure for 3D Scene Understanding With Large Language Models